sajokanya/sample-doc-md/faq.md

 - SSD storage
 - Stable broadband connection

-### Can I use CloudSync Pro on multiple devices?
+### Can I use Cirrus Sync on multiple devices?

-Yes, your CloudSync Pro account can be used on up to 10 devices with a Premium subscription.
+Yes, your Cirrus Sync account can be used on up to 10 devices with a Premium subscription.
 Free accounts are limited to 3 devices.
 Each device maintains its own sync configurations while sharing the same account credentials.

 ### How do I transfer my settings to a new computer?

 1. Export settings from the old computer: Settings > Advanced > Export Configuration
-2. Install CloudSync Pro on the new computer
+2. Install Cirrus Sync on the new computer
 3. Import settings: Settings > Advanced > Import Configuration
 4. Re-authenticate cloud providers if needed